marcustorresz-zz/TIER/README.md

 <!-- badges: end -->

-`TIER` is an R package to Provides documentation for your R project, through version 4.0 of the TIER protocol, developed by project TIER.
+`TIER` is an R package to Provides documentation for your R project, through version 4.0 of the [TIER protocol](https://www.projecttier.org/tier-protocol/tier-protocol-version-history/#tier-protocol-version-30), developed by [Project TIER](https://www.projecttier.org/).

 ## Installing